 Or perhaps you have a research project with an oral history component you wish to outsource.

-If you live in Western Australia, I would love to assist you with your project.
+If you live in Western Australia, I would love to assist you.
 Please contact me for further information.